 The first step to achieving your goals is to make a kick-ass plan, but the idea of making a big plan can be pretty daunting.
 Enter the goal setting worksheet.
 This is a super easy way to plan your big goals completely from scratch.

-And just an fyi, goal setting and planning doesn’t have to be for the ultra-intense-super-achiever (although it can be), it can also be for people who have personal goals, such as becoming less anxious or being more social, and it can be for everyone to help them reach their career/life/financial/educational/etc goals!
+And just an fyi, goal setting and planning doesn’t have to be for the ultra-intense-super-achiever (although it can be), it can also be for people who have personal goals, such as becoming more mindful, getting healthier, or being more social!
+It can be for everyone to help them reach their career/life/financial/educational/etc goals!

 So for this post, I wanted to focus on creating the perfect goal setting worksheet that is tailored to your own personal needs and goals.

 How helpful can a goal setting worksheet actually be?

 For some people, a goal setting worksheet might be just another piece of paper that gets crumpled and stepped on and used as a napkin or doodling paper.

 But if you actually commit to using one, it can be an amazing way to motivate yourself and remind yourself frequently to stay on track!

 Before you start:

 You need to remove the expectations that society/ your parents/ and any other sources are putting on you and start to think about what you really want.